yusufOcakoglu/Deciding_the_MVP/README.md

-# Deciding the MVP: A Data-Driven Analysis of NBA Player Value
+# Deciding the MVP: A Data-Driven Analysis of NBA Normal Season MVP Winners
 *I have decided to choose a claim to investigate for my DSA 210 project: "What factors actually determine the NBA's Most Valuable Player?"*